afaniuolo/WFFM-Conversion-Tool/README.md

     - *Form Field Item Not Mapped - Form Field Type Name = field-type-name* - The form field type is not mapped, because the field is a custom field type.
 Form fields that are not mapped are still migrated and converted using the default destination *Input* form field type.

 ## How to Expand the WFFM Conversion Tool to Convert Custom Entities
 Some of the items or fields that cannot be mapped could be custom items created to expand the out-of-the-box functionality of the Sitecore WFFM module.
 For example, custom entities could be custom form field types or custom save actions.
-To help developers to automate the conversion and migration of custom entities, the tool allows to expand its default mapping capabilities, as described in details in the next three sections.
+To help developers to automate the conversion and migration of custom entities, the tool allows to expand its default mapping capabilities, as described in the next three sections.

 ### How to Map a Custom Form Field Type
 Any metadata .json file stored under the `Metadata` folder is parsed and validated by the tool when its execution starts.
 A custom form field type will requires its own *Metadata Template* file to describe its conversion fields mappings.